In this post learn about taking the bus to Pattaya from Suvarnabhumi Airport and:

 If you want a different perspective, then check out my visit report on the Centara Grand Mirage Beach Resort at Naklua.

 Naklua is located at the Northern end of Pattaya, where we visited Pattaya Floating Market and some other important places that eludes me for the moment.

-I wouldn't classify it as a cheap hotel though, but it has a massive water theme park that provides enough fun for all the family.
+I wouldn't classify it as a cheap hotel though, but it has a massive water theme park and its own beach, that provides enough fun for all the family.

 There are also plenty of nearby cheap places to eat for breakfast and dinner.